-(3) Final Decision.
-The employer shall consider any information submitted by the applicant before making a final decision regarding whether or not to rescind the conditional offer of employment.
-The employer may, but is not required to, use the sample individual reassessment form available on the Department's website.
+(4) Final Decision.
 If the employer makes a final decision to rescind the conditional offer and deny an application based solely or in part on the applicant's conviction history, the employer shall notify the applicant in a-writing.
 The employer may, but is not required to, use the sample final notice form available on the Department's website.
-However, any notice to the applicant must-that includes the following:
+However, any notice to the applicant must that includes the following: